hkurokawa/code-review-as-journey/presentation.md

 But we had better watch layout carefully,
 1&2. because sometimes unnecessary stuff is left after changing.
 If you have any concern, change code and check how it works.
-3. If you find deprecated layout components like PercentLayout, think about replace them, or  create an issue for that.
+3. If you find deprecated components like PercentLayout, think about replace them, or create an issue for that.

 ---
 ![left](img/types.jpg)